Wallace House returned to our in-person Knight-Wallace Fellowship for the 2022-2023 academic year.

 You are required to enter the name, affiliation, title and email address of the two professional references who will be asked to complete a form on your behalf.
 A link to the reference form will automatically be sent to the email addresses you provide.
 Once the requests are sent, you will receive confirmation that your references have been contacted.
 To check on the status of those submissions, log into your Submittable account.
 Requests to your recommenders to complete our reference form may be sent before completing and submitting the final application, or upon final submission.

-The deadline for the references to complete the form will be February 7.
+The deadline for the references to complete the form is February 7.

 The two required references are:

 - One professional reference from a past or present supervisor or colleague.

 - A reference from your current immediate supervisor elucidating your qualifications for a Knight-Wallace Fellowship and granting a leave of absence to participate in the program.*